isciences/exactextract/python/README.md

 ## Installation

-To install the Python bindings, run `pip install .` from the `python` directory of the source tree.
+To install the Python bindings, run `pip install .` from the root of the source tree.

 ## Basic usage